 Passport & Visa

+Make sure your passport and visa are up to date.
 Most countries require that your passport be valid for six months after your return date.
-Check the expiration date of your passport now, and if you need to renew, check your Department of State’s website to find your nearest passport facility.
-The State Department’s Country Specific Information to learn important facts about your destination, such as whether you need a visa and where to get it, as well as other important details on crime, special circumstances, medical information and more.
+Check the expiration date of your passport now and if you need to renew it.
+Please check your Department of State website for your nearest passport facility.
+The State Department’s Country Specific Information to learn essential facts about your destination, such as whether you need a visa and where to get it.
+Other crucial details on crime, unusual circumstances, medical information, and more.
 Make a photocopy of the information page of your passport and the visa page(s) for your destination(s).
 Pack them separately from your passport.

-2. Check for travel warnings and advisories
+Check for travel warnings and advisories:

-Pre-planning for vacation
+Pre-planning for a holiday:

-Pre-trip medical check-ups
+Pre-trip medical check-ups:

 Register your trip

-Prepare your finances.
+Prepare your finances: